 Without the need for travel, this session was far more cost-effective for the customer, and there were fewer hurdles before starting our collaboration.

 Just like in a live session, we put a lot of thought into preparing for our virtual Creative Workshop.
 “We needed to ensure participants blocked off their calendars and were committed to being 100% present for those two days—with no external interruptions, which we know can happen when working remotely,” notes my colleague, Paul Keijser, medical business development executive.

 A briefing session with the customer, including collecting all the product documentation and physical materials in advance, were essential preliminary activities, Paul adds.
 “Our in-house engineers needed to manipulate, deconstruct, and reconstruct the device to understand what we’re working with.”

-A prepared agenda with both full-team collaboration as well as concurrent breakouts for the different sub-groups and well-prepared whiteboard canvases kept us all highly engaged for those two full days.
+A prepared agenda with both full-team collaborations as well as concurrent breakouts for the different sub-groups and well-prepared whiteboard canvases kept us all highly engaged for those two full days.
 But, because of the urgency for the new coronavirus testing product, we focused on “low-hanging fruit” in this first workshop, leaving longer-term goals for a future session.
 This, too, will be conducted virtually.

 Creative Workshops Facilitated Virtually Anywhere

 To make sure we always give our customers the best experience, we’re now researching other virtual collaboration tools.
-We’re also looking into ways to turn breaks into more effective socializing sessions, somehow, because we recognize their team building value in our live workshops.
+We’re also looking into ways to turn breaks into more effective socializing sessions, somehow, because we recognize their team-building value in our live workshops.